banner svg (1)

 • Upgrades to your center

 Your childcare business’ budget should be a living document.
 As a resource, it needs to be continuously adjusted to fit your goals.
-Regularly review the budget to track your finances and stay flexible to adjust as your needs change or unexpected things occur.
+Consistently evaluate the budget to monitor your finances and remain adaptable to changes in your needs or unforeseen circumstances.

-Utilizing a budget spreadsheet resource can streamline your center’s efficiency.
+Utilizing a budget planner can streamline your center’s efficiency.
 Track every business expense, record your revenue, and use it to see a snapshot of your finances throughout the year.

 Daycare revenue: How to properly account for the money you're earning